marinkarin/Windows_System_Info/README.md

 # Windows Sysinfo

 A PowerShell script that runs a few basic system checks.
-It's using a menu interface.
+Useful for system admins to test systems before deployment

 # Requirements

-Admin access is needed to run the script as well as Remote Server Administation Tool (RSAT) installed
+Admin access is needed to run the script to run some commmands; Additionally, Remote Server Administation Tool (RSAT) is needed too.

 # TODO

-- [ ] Create functions for all commands
+- [ ] Write functions for all commands

+- [ ] Add testing

-- [ ] Lots more...
+- [ ] Maybe add a GUI?